maalbadri/Accurate-large-scale-modelling-of-GrapheneOxide/README.md

 # Supplementary Code and Data

-This repository includes data and code from the `Accurate large scale modelling of GrapheneOxide:  ion trapping and chaotropic potential atthe interface` paper.
+This repository includes data and code from the **Accurate large scale modelling of GrapheneOxide:  ion trapping and chaotropic potential at the interface** paper.
 It gives a breakdown of using the `makegraphitics` code <sup>1</sup> for making the graphene-oxide sheet structure and forcefield.

 # Graphene Oxide Builder